VetBact

 The people behind this site

-Idea and coordination: Professor Emeritus Karl-Erik Johansson (BVF, SLU).
-Veterinary expertise: VMD Ingrid Hansson (BVF, SLU).
+Idea and originator: Professor Emeritus Karl-Erik Johansson (BVF, SLU).
+Coordinator with veterinary expertise and responsible for further development of VetBact: Associated professor Ingrid Hansson (BVF, SLU).
 Web developer, Webmaster etc: Dr. Staffan Tamm.

 Internal Board members